|We are a Eucharistic Community

 divine presented in feminist-inclusive understandings can and will help facilitate a caring culture.

-church building is being painted purple and periwinkle in hopes to help proclaim this liberating love.
+church building is painted purple and periwinkle in hopes to help proclaim this liberating love.
 Sacred dance and chants,

 classical hymnody with liberating lyrics, beautiful art, children everywhere and engaging faith conversations and acts of